This article may contain compensated links. Please read disclaimer for more info.

 The streets of Paris are lined with gorgeous little cafes, and one of the best ways to enjoy the Parisian Cafés is to sit outside on the terrace and watch the world go.

-No doubt for many visitors to Paris, top of the list of things to do is to go to the summit of the Eiffel Tower.
+No doubt for many visitors, one of the must-do in Paris is to go to the summit of the Eiffel Tower.
 The Eiffel Tower is not only one of the most recognizable structures in the world, but with millions of visitors every year, it is also considered to be the most visited paid tourist attraction.

 Opened in 1889 for the Paris World Fair, the Eiffel Tower is 324 meters high, which is the tallest structure in Paris.
 The tower has three levels, with restaurants being on the first and second levels.
 Levels one and two can be reached via stairs or a lift, but the top level, which sits at 276 meters, can only be reached by a lift.
 From the Eiffel Tower’s summit, you will enjoy great views of Paris.